alptugan/blog-teaching/content/Courses/💡 Food for Inspiration.md

 ### 6. Sorting Algorithms
 [Quick Sort Algorithm](https://editor.p5js.org/alptugan/sketches/OcRKTpg58) The most efficient sorting algorithm build for large databases.

+### 7. Controlling Curves
+[Controlling curves](https://kyndinfo.notion.site/Controlling-curves-69ce2d8dc720457ba7cd9392e350dbce) We have explored different ways of defining and drawing curves, but we haven't discussed the quality of curves much.
+Curves can have various visual characteristics.
+For example, some curves might look more organic and natural, while others might appear more geometric and mechanical.
+How can we create these different looks of curves?

 ---
 ## 📦 Third-party Apps
 ### 1. Timeline Apps OSC Protocoll